SamHufkens/data_vis_project_website/README.md

 ![alt text](public/assets/genres_and_directors.png)

 ### Best Month to Release a Movie
 Another important factor to consider is identifying the best month to release a movie and determining which genres perform the best during that time.
 To explore this, we created a new variable called "month" based on the release date.
 Different colors were used to represent genres, ensuring consistency by using the same color scheme as in the previous visualization.
+We had many unique genres, but some contributed very little to the overall analysis.
+To simplify the visualization, we grouped these less impactful genres under the "Other" category.

 ![alt text](public/assets/best_month.png)